upper waypoint

 Glover wrote the album between April and September of this year and shot the music videos in the same timeframe.
 Inspired by From the Block Performance’s viral outdoor rap videos, the music videos for michelinman have a certain Humans of New York feeling to them, as strangers peel around the artist while he raps in public — in this case, inside prominent fine dining kitchens including Oklahoma City’s NONESUCH and The Butchery by RGE RD in Alberta, Canada.

 In the videos, Glover plays the part of an interloper praising the work he sees around him.
 In the one for “greymatter,” shot at Nisei in black and white, the kitchen crew makes quick work of several whole fish, slicing and deboning behind Glover in his puffy jacket.
-Over a tinkling piano loop, Glover waxes poetic about the Russian Hill restaurant’s raw fish preparations: “I ran out of excuses, I had to make something happen / Break it back in at Nisei or Momotaro / Sashimi otoro, chutoro, cleansing all of my sorrows / Soy sauce only an option if flavor need to be borrowed.”
+Over a tinkling piano loop, Glover waxes poetic about the Russian Hill restaurant’s raw fish preparations: “I ran out of excuses, I had to make something happen / Break a backend at Nisei or Momotaro / Sashimi otoro, chutoro, cleansing all of my sorrows / Soy sauce only an option if flavor need to be borrowed.”
 There’s a noir ambiance to the scene, Glover barely visible, the mic hanging in front of him an anchor through the rushing energy of the Nisei kitchen staff.

 Glover has been chasing his rap dreams since he was a kid in Pembroke Pines, Florida.
 Back then, he modeled himself after the Southern icon Lil Wayne — but that was just for fun during lunch.
 It was while he was a student at the University of Chicago, shaking like a leaf during his first performances, that he finally rapped in front of an actual audience.
 His handle’s changed over the years, finally landing on Blvck Svm as a nod to Cartoon Network’s Samurai Jack.
 It’s also an homage to Yasuke, the first Black samurai.

-For michelinman, Glover linked up with Los Angeles–based producer Mike Summers, but he tapped Fremont musician Max He for sample interpolation.
+For michelinman, Glover linked up with Los Angeles–based producer MIKE SUMMERS, but he tapped Fremont musician Max He for sample interpolation.
 He has been working with Glover for about a year and says that while the Bay Area’s music scene is vast, not a lot of action happens in Fremont — so he was starstruck, for instance, to be working on the same project as Terrace Martin, who plays sax on the album’s outro. “[Blvck Svm’s] music is about redefining luxury into something accessible,” He says, “not something reserved just for the upper class.
 He talks about the waiter sprinkling lemon pepper on his wings at Wing Stop in the same way he does about sashimi from Nisei.”

 A rapper in a black puffy jacket poses with a chef in the kitchen of a fine dining restaurant.